Maceeek/fb-messages-stats/README.md

 # Facebook messages statistics
 This application can show you various data about your Facebook messages.
 It uses the facebook JSON data export to do this.

-It counts the messages per day/month/year and it also counts the words used.
+It counts the messages per day/month/year.
 ![Screenshot1](img1.PNG)

-It can visualise chronic usage of words and interest of both sides in having conversation.
+It also counts the words used.
 ![Screenshot2](img2.PNG)

+This can show you chronic usage of words and interest of both sides in having a conversation.

 How to use this: